Branham High School: Accreditation

 Branham was awarded the title of California Distinguished School during the 2006–2007 school year and was fully accredited by the Western Association of Schools and Colleges in March 2022.

 AP courses

 Branham participates in the College Board's Advanced Placement program and, as of the 2021–2022 school year, offers AP courses in the following:

 English Language and Composition, English Literature and Composition, World History: Modern, US History, American Government, Biology, Chemistry, Environmental Science, Physics 1 & 2, Psychology, Calculus AB & BC, Statistics, French Language & Culture, Spanish Language and Culture, Spanish Literature and Culture, Chinese Language and Culture, Computer Science A and Principles, Studio Art 2D & 3D, and Art History.

 Athletics

 Branham High School is a member of the Blossom Valley Athletic League (BVAL).

-Branham fields teams in football, basketball, baseball, volleyball, swimming and diving, cheerleading, tennis, badminton, soccer, softball, track and field, cross country, golf, field hockey, and wrestling.
+Branham fields teams in football, flag football, basketball, baseball, volleyball, swimming and diving, cheerleading, tennis, badminton, soccer, softball, track and field, cross country, golf, field hockey, and wrestling.
 All of Branham's league and section championships are displayed in its gymnasium, the Bruin Den.